 Co-founder and Executive Vice President, SAS

 John Sall is a co-founder and Executive Vice President of SAS, leader in business analytics software and largest independent vendor in the business intelligence market.
-He also leads the JMP business division, which creates interactive and highly visual statistical discovery software designed for scientists and engineers.
+He also leads the JMP business division, which creates interactive and highly visual data analysis software for the desktop.

 Sall joined Jim Goodnight and two others in 1976 to establish SAS.
 He designed, developed and documented many of the earliest analytical procedures for Base SAS® software and was the initial author of SAS/ETS® software and SAS/IML®.
 He also led the R&D effort that produced SAS/OR®, SAS/QC® and Version 6 of Base SAS.